Overdrivr/pytelemetry/README.md

 # disconnect
 transport.disconnect()
 ```
 The library relies on a Publishing/Subscribing mechanism.
-Publishing on one side triggers a call to
+Publishing on one side triggers a call to a subscribed function on the other side.
-### publish

-### subscribe

 ## Installation
 Python 3.5+ only is supported.